Spring Boot and Swagger - Documenting RESTful Services (REST API)

 • What kind of security mechanism you use?

-REST does not specify a documentation standard or a contract like SOAP (WSDL).
-REST gives you the flexibility to choose your documentation format and approach.
-But that does not mean “No documentation”
+REST, unlike SOAP (WSDL), does not establish a documentation standard or contract.
+REST allows you to select your documentation format and strategy.
+However, this does not imply that “no documentation” exists.

 How do you document your RESTful API?

-One option is to maintain documentation manually.
-But that gets outdated quickly.
+One alternative is to manually maintain documentation.
+But that rapidly becomes obsolete.

-Other option is to generate documentation from code.
-And that’s the approach we would discuss in this guide.
+An alternative is to produce documentation from code.
+That is the strategy we will use in this tutorial.

 There are multiple approaches to documenting your RESTful API